Moe-bouziani/Data-Processing-EM120/README.md

 # Data-Processing-EM120
-Desktop application for the processing and use of data of railway measurements of EM120 machine
+Desktop application for the processing and use of data relating to railway measurements for track maintenance of EM120 machine